Can LLMs facilitate interpretation of pre-trained language models?: Conclusion

-In this study, we present a successful demonstration of the efficacy of Language Model-based Models (LLMs), particularly ChatGPT, as a valuable tool for advancing research in interpretability for Deep Natural Language Processing (NLP) models.
-Our investigation focuses on utilizing LLMs to annotate latent concepts discovered at a large scale, thereby addressing a significant bottleneck in achieving interpretability.
-Previous endeavors in this domain have been constrained by the utilization of predefined general ontologies or small-scale human-labeled datasets.
-In contrast, our work involves the release of a comprehensive model-wide labeled Concept Net consisting of 39,000 concepts.
-Furthermore, we illustrate the tunability of these annotations to cater to specific requirements, such as lexical or linguistic properties.
-Lastly, we demonstrate that the extensive annotated concepts derived from ChatGPT facilitate a range of interpretation applications, including fine-grained representation analysis and neuron analysis.
-This unveils a previously unexplored dimension of analysis that had been absent in earlier studies.
+The scope of previous studies in interpreting neural language models is limited to general ontologies or small-scale manually labeled concepts.
+In our research, we showcase the effectiveness of Large Language Models, specifically ChatGPT, as a valuable tool for annotating latent spaces in pre-trained language models.
+This large-scale annotation of latent concepts broadens the scope of interpretation from human-defined ontologies to encompass all concepts learned within the model, and eliminates the human-in-the-loop effort for annotating these concepts.
+We release a comprehensive GPT-annotated Transformers Concept Net (TCN) consisting of 39,000 concepts, extracted from a wide range of transformer language models.
+TCN empowers the researchers to carry out large-scale interpretation studies of these models.
+To demonstrate this, we employ two widely used techniques in the field of interpretability: probing classifiers and neuron analysis.
+This novel dimension of analysis, previously absent in earlier studies, sheds light on intricate aspects of these models.
 By showcasing the superiority, adaptability, and diverse applications of ChatGPT annotations, we lay the groundwork for a more comprehensive understanding of NLP models.